-To make it easy for my readers to find my research, here is the list of everything I published in 2016 [most co-authored with Augusto Barros].
-Gartner GTP access is required for all of the papers; the list includes updates to existing papers, such as those on threat intel, incident response and SIEM.
+To make it easy for the readers to find my research, here is the list of everything I published in 2017 [most co-authored with Augusto Barros].
+Gartner GTP access is required for all of the papers; the list includes updates to existing papers, such as those on vulnerability management, security analytics and SIEM.
+As a reminder, GTP papers cannot be reprinted by the vendors.

 - All My Research Published in 2015